tiltowait/botch/README.md

 	<a href="https://app.codecov.io/gh/tiltowait/botch", title="Code coverage report"><img src="https://img.shields.io/codecov/c/github/tiltowait/botch" alt="Code coverage"></a>
 </p>

-# Botch
+# Botch & Beat

-Botch is a pair of Discord bots (called Botch and Beat) for playing *Vampire: The Masquerade* and *Vampire: The Requiem* games over Discord.
+Botch and Beat are a pair of Discord bots for playing World of Darkness and Chronicles of Darkness games over Discord.
 They feature a dice roller incorporating character traits (so you can type `Strength + Brawl` instead of a non-descriptive number, *a la* my other bot, [Inconnu](https://github.com/tiltowait/inconnu)), plus character stats tracking and, for premium supporters, image uploads.

-Botch is being designed from the ground up to be modular and extensible, meaning it can eventually expand to other World/Chronicles of Darkness game lines, depending on community and personal interest.
+Botch and Beat are designed from the ground up to be modular and extensible, allowing them to support multiple World/Chronicles of Darkness game lines.
+Currently supported games are Vampire: The Masquerade (V20 and DAV20 sheet templates), Vampire: The Requiem, and Mummy: The Curse.
+Additional lines can be added, depending on community interest.

 ## Current status

 Botch is currently in beta on the [official server](https://discord.gg/QHnCdSPeEE).
-After a short testing period, it will open to all users on The Second City (link above).
 For general release, [check the milestone](https://github.com/tiltowait/botch/milestone/2) to see current progress.

 **Need a bot now?** Check out [[Tzimisce]](https://tzimisce.app) for a basic X20 Wod/CofD dice bot without character tracking features.
 Or add [Inconnu](https://inconnu.app) for a fully-featured V5 dice bot and character manager.